Book: “Solutions Focused Coaching – A Workbook for Educators”

 The Workbook is available (£15 + p&p) by direct order from:

-I published the Workbook in spring 2019 responding to calls for a concise, accessible guide for people new to the world of Solutions Focused Coaching and for those who have undertaken training and the supporting hand of a guide to the practical work of SFCoaching.
+I wrote and published my Workbook in spring 2019 in response to calls for a concise, accessible guide for people new to the world of Solutions Focused Coaching, and those who have undertaken training through my Digital SFCinS course, to support their practical work of SFCoaching.

-From its first appearance of an Inclusion Conference people have referred to it as The Red Book – my designer chose the cover colour to stand out, so you can spot it among all the other materials that surround you in a busy time.
-It’s A5 format, opens flat and folds on itself for east of use and so as to have a minimal footprint on your knee or your desk.
-A key feature of the Workbook is the Notebook space, where you can comment on and personalise your SF Coaching practice as you learn the new language of hopes and assets to express in your routine work with children and older people.
+From its first appearance at an Inclusion Conference in Lincolnshire, people have referred to it as The Red Book – my designer chose the cover colour to stand out, so you can spot it among all the other materials that surround you in a busy time.
+It’s A5 format, wire bound for ease of use and so as to have a minimal footprint on your workspace.
+A key feature of the Workbook are the spaces to make your own notes and reflections, where you can comment on and personalise your SF Coaching practice as you learn the new language of hopes and strengths in your routine work with children and older people.

-I’ve named it “Workbook for educators” as I see the potential for teaching and learning in every human interaction – and the possibility for growth and development in every conversation.
-In SF Coaching the most surprising things happen, where both parties gain new insights – those “Aha!” moments – as they walk together down new pathways to the better future.
-We are all teachers and all learners, when we put aside assumptions and suppositions and work truly and honestly with one another in the wonderful project of life lived well.
+I’ve named it “Workbook for Educators” as I see the potential for teaching and learning in every human interaction – and the possibility for growth and development in every conversation.
+In SF Coaching the most surprising things happen, where coach and coachee gain new insights – those “Aha!” moments – as they work together to construct the better future. in this sense We are all teachers and learners, when we put aside assumptions and work truly and honestly with one another in the wonderful project of life lived well.

 It’s 2001.
 The Local Authority Educational Psychology and Specialist Support Service I work for has arranged a one-day introduction to Solution Focused Brief Therapy, with Harvey Ratner of the Brief Therapy Practice in London.
 I’m a Behaviour Support and Pupil Referral Unit teacher.
 With a full work load supporting children struggling in school I’ve turned up at lunchtime after a meeting with a child in the morning.